balcsida/relationship-timeline/TEST_DOCUMENTATION.md

 ## Overview

-This application includes a comprehensive test suite with **56 automated tests** across **19 test suites** covering all major functionality.
+This application includes a comprehensive test suite with **56 automated tests** across **19 test suites** covering all major functionality, now fully migrated to **Bun's native test runner** for optimal performance and compatibility.

 ## Test Coverage Areas